explorer436/explorer-git-repo/quotes.md

 "In any organization it is inevitable for a small group to hold the strings.
 And often it is not those with the titles.
 In the game of power, only the fool flails about without fixing his target.
 You must find out who controls the operations, who is the real director behind the scenes." - Robert Greene

 ---------------------------------------------------------------------------------

-“Men are so simple of mind, and so much dominated by their immediate needs, that a deceitful man will always find plenty who are ready to be deceived.” - Niccolò Machiavelli (1469-1527)

-"When you want to fight us, we don't let you and you can't find us.
-But when we want to fight you, we make sure that you can't get away and we hit you squarely... and wipe you out...
-The enemy advances, we retreat; the enemy camps, we harass; the enemy tires, we attack; the enemy retreats, we pursue." - Mai Tse-tung (1893-1976) (less)